 - is not structured for professional services firms,

-- is not presented in a user-friendly and timely manner for analytics laypersons like your authors, marketing and management,
+- is not presented in a user-friendly and timely manner for analytics laypersons like your authors, marketing and management (watch this webinar),

 - is not enriched in the way it should be to start tracking high value activities